Guidelines for On-Site Work

 Purpose and Implementation

-This procedure is intended to give UIS work units direction on returning employees to on-site work during Phase 3 and Phase 4 of the Restore Illinois plan and will remain in effect through Dec.
-31, 2020.
+This procedure is intended to give UIS work units direction on how to approach on-site work during Phase 4 of the Restore Illinois (pdf) plan and will remain in effect until further notice.

 The health and safety of the UIS campus community is the primary concern of this directive.